 Your target audience will change depending on the lifecycle stage of the product, so you need a solution that can reach these groups on a regular basis.
 Idea generation can come from both internal and external audiences but feedback on usage and ‘live’ testing should involve the actual user.
 External consumers can also provide additional insight that your organisation might not have.

 Working with a product in isolation can make your thinking become insular and blinded to new suggestions.
-Reaching out to an external audience with product research surveys ensures you remain aware of macro environmental factors and address the market’s needs.
+Reaching out to an external consumer panel with product research surveys ensures you remain aware of macro environmental factors and address the market’s needs.

 Should your survey be anonymous?